genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 }
 ```

-### Loading Serialised Layouts
+### Loading serialised layouts

 This is an elaborate example of using the JavaScript API with consideration of the registered names.
-Before reading this example you should familiarise yourself with the [API Section](#javascript-api).
+Before reading this example, you should familiarise yourself with the [API Section](#javascript-api):

-Consider the following example:
 ```html
 <foundation-layout>
   <foundation-layout-region type="horizontal">